Spotlight on SLO County corruption: IWMA

 MSW Consultants estimated the cost to the county of leaving the IWMA and included an incoming state mandate regarding food waste.
 Its IWMA comparison did not factor in the cost of hiring new inspectors to comply with the new rule.

-The IWMA Board of Directors did vote in June to increase operating costs and fees to residents to fund compliance with the new state mandate.
-But its staff failed to procure the required Proposition 218 approval, and is unlikely to be able collect the cost of following the new state mandate.
+The IWMA Board of Directors voted in June to increase operating costs and fees to residents to fund compliance with the new state mandate.
+But its staff failed to procure the required Proposition 218 approval, and is unlikely to be able to collect the cost of following the new state mandate.

 The MSW comparison also concluded that it would cost $400,000 for county residents’ use of local household hazardous waste facilities.
 The total yearly costs of the facility is $900,000 a year.
 But county residents make up only 25 percent of the total users.
 It’s not clear how 25 percent of users would account for 44 percent of the cost of the facility.